liamhays/alum/README.md

 objects.
 Alum also does not currently support the 1K CRC direct `XRECV` and `XSEND` added in the HP 49.

 Alum also does not currently support receiving files over Kermit.
-If there is significant demand for this feature, I will implement it, but until then I intend to only have Kermit send available.
+I'm working on it.

 ## Future features
+- [ ] Kermit receive
 - [ ] XModem server and Kermit server file listing
 - [ ] 1K CRC direct XModem
 - [ ] HP 49 object info
-- [ ] (possibly) Kermit receive

 ## XModem caveat
 XModem is an old standard, and is so simple as to be